rachev3/EtrosAPI/docs/models.md

 - `position` (Array of Strings)

   - Optional
-  - Enum: ["PointGuard", "ShootingGuard", "PowerForward", "SmallForward", "Center"]
+  - Can contain multiple positions from: ["PointGuard", "ShootingGuard", "PowerForward", "SmallForward", "Center"]
+  - Example: A player can be both ["PointGuard", "ShootingGuard"]
   - Description: Player's position(s) on the team

 - `height` (String)